Free Walking Tour Berlin

 The Background: Post-WWII Germany

 After World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, Soviet Union, United Kingdom, and France.
-The capital city, Berlin, located in the Soviet zone, was also divided into four sectors.
+As well as the capital city, Berlin which is situated in the Soviet zone it was also divided into four sectors.

 The Ideological Split

-The division of Germany was a reflection of the political differences between the Soviet Union and the Western powers.
-The Soviet Union aimed to establish communism in East Germany, while the Western powers supported democracy and capitalism.
+The division of Germany was therefore in sync with political differences between the Soviet and the western powers.
+The soviet was seeking to impose communism on east German while the West was seeking to have democracy and capitalism in the same region.

 The Growing Tension

-As the Cold War progressed, tensions between the Soviet Union and the Western powers escalated.
-Many East Germans sought opportunities and freedom in the West, leading to a significant brain drain from East to West Germany.
+Consequently, as the Cold War unfolded there were general international relations tensions between the Soviet Union and the Western states.
+Most people in East Germany were looking for a chance and freedom which led to massive migration from East German to West Germany.

 Escalating Migration

-By 1961, approximately 2.7 million East Germans had fled to the West, causing economic and social challenges for the Soviet Union and East German government.
-This prompted the construction of the Berlin Wall to prevent further migration.
+By 1961, around 2700000 East Germans had immigrated to West, which led to the problems in economy and social life for Soviet Union and Government of GDR.
+This prompted the construction of the Berlin Wall through the aim of stopping more migration.

 The Construction